stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 the oozy land.

   The monotony of the waves gave repose, and I had no other occupation than witnessing a myriad ocean moods.
-There is a ceaseless change in the waters&mdash;colours and shades pass over them like the insubstantial expressions of a well-known face; and these are at once communicated to us by half-recognized senses.
+There is a ceaseless change in the waters--colours and shades pass over them like the insubstantial expressions of a well-known face; and these are at once communicated to us by half-recognized senses.
 When the sea is restless, remembering old ships that have gone over her chasms, there comes up silently in our hearts the longing for a vanished horizon.
 But